THE INTERNATIONAL SHUFFLEBOARD ASSOCIATION Inc.

 ARTICLE X – AMENDMENTS

-Amendments to the Constitution and/or By-laws shall require a two thirds majority vote of the Board of Directors, present and voting, in order for the said amendments to be adopted.
-A dated copy of any proposed amendment shall be sent to each Board Member for consideration.
-When the Secretary is satisfied that each Voting Board Member has had the proposed Amendment for a period of 10 working days, the President shall call for a vote by mail.
-The use of the word “mail” in this Article includes electronic mail, i.e. e-mail.
-After the amendment has been adopted the amended Constitution shall be filed with the Department of State in accordance with the legislation.
+Amendments to the Constitution and/or By-laws shall require a two thirds majority vote of the voting members of the Board of Directors in order for the said amendments to be adopted.
+A dated copy of any proposed amendment shall be sent to each voting member of the Board of Directors for consideration.
+When the Secretary is satisfied that each voting member of the Board of Directors has had the proposed amendment for a period of two weeks, the President shall call for a vote by electronic transmission or in person at the Annual Board Meeting.
+After the amendment has been adopted, the amended Constitution shall be filed with the Department of State in accordance with the legislation.

 BY-LAW ARTICLE I